MatthewRalston/kmerdb/README.md

 ## Summary

 KDB is a Python library designed for bioinformatics applications.
 It addresses the ['k-mer' problem](https://en.wikipedia.org/wiki/K-mer) (substrings of length k) in a simple and performant manner.
-It generates a [De Brujin graph](https://en.wikipedia.org/wiki/De_Bruijn_graph) from the k-mer spectrum of fasta or fastq sequencing data and stores the graph and spectrum to the `.kdb` format spec, a bgzf file similar to BAM.
+It stores the k-mer counts/abundances and total counts.
+A per-kmer metadata feature is planned for the future.
+The k-mer spectrum of the fasta or fastq sequencing data is stored in the `.kdb` format spec, a bgzf file similar to `.bam`.

 The principle goal of the library is k-mer statistics and rapid access to specific k-mers and associated abundances with a Python CLI and API.
 Other goals include access to the k-mer count distribution, k-mer transition probabilities, and more by leveraging the bgzf specification.
 Another low-hanging fruit could be approximating demultiplexing coefficients for artificial metagenomes.